Open Campus Block

 Students are responsible and manage costs related to travel, meals, books, and personal expenses.
 Below are estimates for consideration.

-†For students in homestays, families provide 2 meals (breakfast and dinner).
-For students in apartments, you should budget approx. $260 per month for groceries if you plan on making your own meals, and more if you plan on eating out regularly.
+†The listed estimated cost is for students in homestays and the additional optional cost for dining out once per week ($183/block).
+Families provide 2 meals (breakfast and dinner) and students purchase lunch (there isn’t usually access to a kitchen).
+For students in apartments/residence halls, you should budget approx. $266 per month for groceries if you plan on making your own meals, and more if you plan on eating out regularly.

 Program Fees